Whole vs Term Life Insurance

 With term life insurance policies, there is typically no option to convert to a paid-up policy.

 Buying a life insurance policy is an important purchase and requires careful consideration of what is best suited to your budget, your goals and your family’s needs.
-With the right plan, you’ll be able to offer your family financial security, whether you’re around or not.
+Regardless of which plan you choose, life insurance is key to protecting your loved ones against life's uncertainties.
+Find out more about how you and your family can stay protected with Income's insurance policies here.

 To figure out what plan would work for you best, chat with our financial planners on Advisor Connect.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.